|

 (Hardtail)

-This is an ideal hassle-free bridge if you have no desire to use a vibrato bar.
+This is an ideal hassle-free bridge if you have no desire to

-It's screwed directly to the top of the guitar body, limiting
+use a vibrato bar.
+It's screwed directly to the top of the

-string movement, assuring that your guitar stays in tune.
-Because
+guitar body, limiting string movement, assuring that your guitar

-of its direct contact with the guitar's body, a non-tremolo
+stays in tune.
+Because of its direct contact with the guitar's

-bridge offers better transfer of string vibration into the body.
+body, a non-tremolo bridge offers better transfer of string

-This has an effect on sound so, guitars with this type of bridge
+vibration into the body.
+Direct contact affects the sound so, guitars with this type of bridge

 have different sound characteristics than those with tremolo